Find Affordable College Courses

 San Antonio, TX

-St. Mary’s University ranked #7 on this year’s Most Popular Legal Professions Master’s Degree Schools in the Southwest Region list.
-St. Mary's is a small private not-for-profit school located in the city of San Antonio.
+St. Mary’s University landed the #7 spot in the 2023 rankings for the most popular master’s degree legal professions programs.
+St. Mary's is a small private not-for-profit school located in the large city of San Antonio.

 Women make up 71% of the legal professions majors at the school.

-With a ranking of #8, Southern Methodist University did quite well on this year’s most popular schools for legal professions students working on their master’s degree.
+Southern Methodist University did quite well in this year’s ranking of the most popular places for legal professions students to get a master’s degree.
+It came in at #8 on the list.
 SMU is a fairly large private not-for-profit school located in the large suburb of Dallas.

 Of the 39 students majoring in legal professions at SMU, 49% are male and 51% are female.